 Nutrition in chronic kidney disease

 When you suffer from chronic kidney disease (CKD), nutritional management is an essential part of your treatment plan.
 Depending on the severity of your disease, your recommended diet may change over time.
-In predialysis, a restricted protein diet (renal diet) is a key pillar of a CKD therapy.
-Read more about the recommended food intake when suffering from CKD.

 Especially, in a more advanced stage of your disease when your glomerular filtration rate (GFR) continues to decrease, the amount of protein together with calories and other nutrients (e.g. minerals and vitamins) in your diet have to be adjusted to meet your changing needs.
 Additionally it is important, that your nutrition contains enough calories (energy), because otherwise there is a risk to develop malnutrition, particularly in later stages of the disease.

 Nutritional parameters: e.g. protein, energy, phosphate, calcium,